AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/6-time_series_analysis_and_generation.md

         - Ready (a file bearing the expected name was found)
         - Not found (no file found with the expected name)

-**IMPORTANT** To generate stochastic data similar to the historical data analyzed, generation parameters must be kept consistent with the results of the analysis, which means, in the generators:
+**IMPORTANT:** To generate stochastic data similar to the historical data analyzed, generation parameters must be kept consistent with the results of the analysis, which means, in the generators:

 - Keep the same: